meyeung/CEE609-Final-Project/README.md

 xxx

 ## Model Training and Validation Code
-The code utilizes outputs from DataDownload.ipynb to train and validate a model using data from the Red Sea Coral Reef.
-The model is then used to predict the state of the coral reef nutrient levels five years after the 2024 bleaching event.
+The code utilizes outputs from DataDownload.ipynb to train and validate a Linear Regression model.
+Data from the 2016 and 2017 Great Barrier Reef (GBR) bleaching event and 2018 CHL levels are used to train the model.
+Then, the 2022 and ongoing 2024 bleaching events are fed into the model to predict future 2025 CHL levels.